myloasm-docs/myloasm-docs.github.io/docs/qc_statistics.md

 ```
 ### Using k-mer multiplicity statistics for duplicates/strain chimeras

-Myloasm's [fasta outputs](output.md) have information about how often 21-mers are repeated (its multiplicity) within a contig: `>u123123ctg_XXX_mult-1.00`.
+Myloasm's [fasta outputs](output.md) have information about how often 21-mers are repeated (its multiplicity) within a contig:

+> \>u123123ctg_XXX_**mult-1.00** <- fasta record with k-mer multiplicity

-In our experience, *prokaryotic* contigs should almost always have average k-mer multiplicity of 1.00.
+In our experience, *prokaryotic* contigs should almost always have average k-mer multiplicity near 1.00.
 If you have a very long contig (> 1M bp) of multiplicity > 1.05, it may be a chimera from multiple strains of a species.

 **For small genomes (e.g. viruses)**, the expected k-mer multiplicity may deviate from 1.00.
 However, a small contig with k-mer multiplicity >> 1 can be suspicious.
 A contig with k-mer multiplicity = 2, 3, or an integer multiple can indicate a perfectly duplicated contig.

 ### Notes on circularized contigs

-Myloasm can sometimes prematurely circularize contigs, i.e., claim contigs are circular even though they are not.
-Algorithmically, this arises due to genome repeats.

 For prokaryotic genomes, low CheckM2 completeness can indicate premature circularization.
 However: